learn-co-students/phrg-partial-locals-lab-pca-000/README.md

 5. Add in search functionality such that users can search for a student by name and see all matching results on the students index page.
 The results should be displayed by rendering a `students/_student.html.erb` partial.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-partial-locals-lab/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-partial-locals-lab/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Partials with Locals</p>